What's the purpose of the gender field?

 There were some interesting discussions about this a while back in this thread.

-@nolo, can you elaborate on why it’s problematic for the platform to tell other members that “this is the gender of this user” (if it has been agreed upon and clearly stated* that this is done for the purposes of safety)?
+@Nolo, can you elaborate on why it’s problematic for the platform to tell other members that “this is the gender of this user” (if it has been agreed upon and clearly stated* that this is done for the purposes of safety)?
 Is the concern that the “Woman/Man/Non-binary” trio is not inclusive enough for all gender identities?
 Or are you finding another concern?

 *with e.g. an informational message upon inputting one’s gender